jswyndham/blog_romancing-japan/README.md

 Dive into the world of "Romancing Japan" and explore a variety of topics from the majestic Mount Fuji to the bustling streets of Tokyo.
 Whether you're planning a trip to Japan or just curious about its rich culture, our website is your gateway to the Land of the Rising Sun.

+## License

+This website is licensed under the business name JSW Web Dev.

 Enjoy your journey through Romancing Japan!